 No Discharge Zone: An approximately 1.0 square nautical mile area in which no placement or incidental spread of Material for Remediation is allowed.

-The designation of the HARS in September 1997 allowed the beginning of remediation of contaminated dredged materials dumped prior to modern environmental regulations.
+The designation of the HARS in August 1997 allowed the beginning of remediation of contaminated dredged materials dumped prior to modern environmental regulations.
 Standardized chemical and biological testing of sediments from proposed dredging projects is conducted to determine suitability of material for HARS remediation.
 Only sediments classified as Category I are permitted for placement at the HARS.
-During the period from HARS designation to 31 December 2008, 61 dredging projects involving ~36 million cubic yards (mcy) of dredged material have been used to remediate the HARS.
-In addition, approximately 2.4 mcy of sand were used to cap the 1997 Category II project at the former MDS from 21 August 1997 to 18 January 1998.
-A Site Management and Monitoring Plan was developed prior to HARS designation to provide guidelines for monitoring of HARS remediation activities.
-A revised SMMP is presently being prepared for public review and comment in 2009.
+During the period from HARS designation on 29 August 1997 to 31 August 2019, 127 dredging projects involving approximately 76 million cubic yards (MCY) of dredged material have been used to remediate the HARS.
+In addition, approximately 2.4 MCY of sand were used to cap the 1997 Category II project at the former MDS from 21 August 1997 to 18 January 1998.
+A Site Management and Monitoring Plan (SMMP, 2010) was developed by US Army Corps of Engineers, New York District and EPA Region 2 prior to HARS designation to provide guidelines for monitoring of HARS remediation activities.

 Monitoring Activities at the HARS